In-Person & Online

 More than fifty years ago, Japanese violinist, Shinichi Suzuki, began to apply the basic principles of language acquisition to the learning of music.
 The ideas of parent responsibility, loving encouragement, constant repetition, and careful listening are some of the special features of the Suzuki approach.

-Parents are highly engaged in the musical learning of their child to create an enjoyable learning environment.
+Parents are highly engaged in the musical learning of their children to create an enjoyable learning environment.
 They attend lessons with the child and serve as “home teachers” during the week.
 Listening to music every day is important, especially listening to pieces in the Suzuki repertoire so the child knows them immediately.
 Constant repetition is essential in learning to play an instrument, since children add everything they memorize into their repertoire, gradually using it in new and more sophisticated ways.

 As with language, the child’s effort to learn an instrument is met with praise and encouragement.
 Each child learns at his/her own rate, building on small steps so that each one can be mastered.
 The Suzuki repertoire is designed to present technical problems to be learned in the context of the music rather than through dry technical exercises.
-The Suzuki Method guides children to basic competence on their instrument and proficiency before they are formally taught to read music.
+The Suzuki Method guides children to basic competence in their instrument and proficiency before they are formally taught to read music.